jeffhe5683/python-challenge/README.md

 The task is to complete two Python challenges, PyBank and PyPoll.

-I created a new repository for this project called python-challenge and cloned the new repository to my computer.

-Inside my local Git repository I created a folder for each Python assignment and named them PyBank and PyPoll.

-In each folder I then added the following content:

-A new file called main.py.
-This is the main script to run for each analysis.

-A Resources folder that contains the CSV files.

-An analysis folder that contains my text file that has the results from the analysis.

 PYBANK CHALLENGE: I was to utilise a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 I created a Python script to analyse the records to calculate each of the following values: